Send us a message

 You want confidence and certainty in your house purchase which is why we focus on achieving exchange of contracts as quickly as possible.
 Once you've exchanged contracts you are then fully protected and can be confident of moving into your new home.

 As with any transaction, you'll want to keep the costs of selling your home to a minimum.
-Glanvilles LLP's transparent pricing policy helps you plan your finances with certainty by giving you a fixed fee conveyancing quote up front so you know exactly what costs are entailed.
+Glanvilles LLP's transparent pricing policy helps you plan your finances with certainty by giving you a fixed fee conveyancing estimate up front so you know exactly what costs are entailed.
 To see our Residential Conveyancing Pricing webpage click here.

 Where a chain is involved, communication between all parties is essential to make sure things go smoothly.
 Glanvilles LLP have invested in the very latest systems to ensure efficient lines of communication.
 We'll keep you informed with regular phone calls, email updates and letters confirming progress.
 Our service implements the very latest technology so we're available and on-hand when you need us and continually advising you of progress.